qeacourse/NeatoRobo/How_To/meeto_your_neato.md

 ### Step 4: Set and save path

-Alternatively, on the Home tab of MATLAB, to the right of the Layout button, there is a small icon with multiple folders for "Set Path."
+On the Home tab of MATLAB, to the right of the Layout button, there is a small icon with multiple folders for "Set Path."
 Click on that.
 Then click on "Add with subfolders..." and browse to and select the "MATLAB-Drive" from your files.
 Click on "Save" to make sure the path is saved.

 ### Step 5: Check that the Neato files are in your path